day50-dev/Streamdown/README.md

 ### Provides clean copyable code for long code lines
 You may have noticed *inferior* renderers inject line breaks when copying code that wraps around.
 We're better and now you are too!
 ![Handle That Mandle](https://github.com/user-attachments/assets/a27aa70c-f691-4796-84f0-c2eb18c7de23)
-**Tip**: You can make things prettier if you don't mind this guarantee broken.
+**Tip**: You can make things prettier if you don't mind if this guarantee is broken.
 See the `PrettyBroken` flag below!

 ### Supports images
 Here's kitty and alacritty.
 Try to do that in glow...